-Feel free to supply supporting further documents such as venue brochures.
+Feel free to supply supporting further documents such as venue brochures or photographs of venues or content or weblinks relating to expected high profile speakers or event management companies assisting the Host.

 Must the proposal follow the order of items set out in the guidance?